 Does it occasionally sound like an entire herd of elephants running around in your loft?
 “What’s that?”
 Can it be aliens in your attic?
 Although it’s probably not aliens in your attic, it sure sounds like it sometimes.
-The most likely culprit for those sounds in your attic are raccoons, and they can cause extensive damage and you should eliminate them, and quick by contacting Wildlife Experts.
+The most likely culprit for those sounds in your attic are raccoons, and they can cause extensive damage and you should eliminate them, and quick by contacting Melbourne Wildlife Removal

 Raccoons are notorious for finding ways into your home.
 Your loft may be the perfect place for raccoons to bed down, make nests, and even deliver litters of baby raccoons.
 They can often get in through damage on your roof, or they can find areas in your furnace, vents, or chimney and get into the attic.
 Once they’ve made their residence in your loft, they can cause considerable damage.
 Raccoons are mischief makers by character, and will find out how to open latches, shred cloth, and urinate and defecate everywhere.